Rezaa13/Understanding-Tornado-Impacts-Through-Facebook-Conversations-A-Longitudinal-Study-Using-LLMs/README.md

 Data Preprocessing:
 Step 1 was data preprocessing.
 I had the Facebook post of 4000 people in text format.
 Then, I scrapped, organized and stored those posts with the help of **Pandas and sql**.
 Following this, I processed all of the posts and organized them into an Excel file.
 I organized almost 23000 posts including participant numbers.
 I also stored other entities.(Likes, shares, replies).
 I converted the text file of every participant and stored it in Excel.
 The code file of this process 'Data_Extraction_p1'.
 Then I combined the extracted posts of every applicant and combined those to build a database.
+Leveling data: I scored the Facebook post into three criteria.
+(Positive, Neutral, Negative).
+In Step 2, I leveled all 23000+ Facebook posts with GPT4 and openAI.
+It gave me great results.
+The code file is: Sentiment-Analysis (OpenAi).